trstlabs/intento/docs/docs/actions/from-connected-chain.md

 ### Interchain Accounts

-Users and entities on Cosmos SDK chains may be able set up [interchain account](https://tutorials.cosmos.network/academy/3-ibc/8-ica.html) to Intento and submit the actions using [MsgSubmitAutoTx](@site/docs/actions/ibc-actions.md).
+Users and entities on Cosmos SDK chains may be able set up [interchain account](https://tutorials.cosmos.network/academy/3-ibc/8-ica.html) to Intento and submit the actions using `MsgSubmitAction`.
 It is also easy to deploy using the ICS20 standard.

 ### ICS20 Standard